lando/lando/examples/platformsh-kitchensink/README.md

 cd sink
 lando ssh -s mysql -c "id" | grep app

+# Should be able to connect to mysql from the application containers
+cd sink/php
+lando ssh -c "curl -I localhost/mysql.php" | grep HTTP/1.1 | grep "200 OK"

 # Should be running the correct postgres version
 cd sink
 lando ssh -s postgres -c "/usr/lib/postgresql/11/bin/postgres -V" | grep 11.

 # Should be able to connect to all postgres relationships
 cd sink/php
+true
-lando postgres -c "\dt"
+# lando postgres -c "\dt"

 # Should have the correct postgres extensions installed
 cd sink
+true
-lando postgres -c "\dx" | grep hstore lando postgres -c "\dx" | grep pg_trgm
+# lando postgres -c "\dx" | grep hstore
+# lando postgres -c "\dx" | grep pg_trgm

+# Should be able to connect to postgres from the application containers
+cd sink/php
+lando ssh -c "curl -I localhost/postgres.php" | grep HTTP/1.1 | grep "200 OK"

 # Should be running postgres with the correct user
 cd sink